solana-foundation/solana-improvement-documents/proposals/0129-alt-bn128-simplified-error-code.md

 - `endianness`: `0` for big endian input/output, `1` for little endian.
 - `vals_len`: number of input values to hash.
 Max supported 12 values.
 - `vals`: the input values to hash.
-In line with other hash syscalls, this an array of buffers.
+In line with other hash syscalls, this is an array of buffers.
 For Poseidon, each buffer represents an element in the curve scalar field, encoded as 32 bytes, with the specified endianness.